-Located in a County's urban core 4 points Located in an urbanized area 3 points Located in a master planned community 2 points Located in a rural district in proximity to employment opportunities and medical and educational facilities 1 point Project may earn an additional point for availability of a mass transit station/stop within / 2 mile.
-The term "mass transit" includes, but is not exclusive to rail.
-1 point
+Located in a County's urban core 4 points Located in an urbanized area 3 points Located in a master planned community 2 points Located in a rural district in proximity to employment 1 point opportunities and medical and educational facilities Project may earn two additional points for availability of a mass transit station/stop within 1⁄2 mile.
+For Oahu, the term 2 points "mass transit" is exclusive to rail.
+For the neighbor islands, the term "mass transit" is not exclusive to rail.